phenopackets/phenopacket-schema/docs/individual.rst

 sex
 ~~~
-Phenopackets make use of an enumeration to denote the karyotypic sex of an individual.
-This element
+Phenopackets make use of an enumeration to denote the adminstrative sex of an individual.
-represents the chromosomal sex of an individusal.
+This element represents the chromosomal sex of an individual.
 See :ref:`here<rstsex>`.

 karyotypic_sex
 ~~~~~~~~~~~~~~
-Phenopackets make use of an enumeration to denote the "administrative" sex of an individual.
+Phenopackets make use of an enumeration to denote the chromosomal sex of an individual.
 See :ref:`here<rstkaryotypicsex>`.